kennethpHN/core-code-from-scratch/week7/Monday-29-09-22/README.md

 Now we instantiate the `Greeter` class creating an object named `greeter` using the constructor taking as a parameter the string `world`.

 If we call the `greet()` method in the console log, we will get ` Hello, world ` as a result.

+In TypeScript, two types are compatible if their internal structure is compatible.
+This allows us to implement an interface just by having the shape the interface requires, if we print the `greet2` function with `greeter` as a parameter, we will get ` Hello, world ` as a result.